-We believe that literacy is the key to ensuring equity, effective participation and excellence – moving from enabling to empowering our learners and their communities.
+Literacy is the key to ensuring equity, effective participation and excellence – moving from enabling to empowering our learners and their communities.

-The aims of this work stream
+The aim of this work stream

-Develop collaborative learning approaches which build staff capacity to deliver high quality literacy learning experiences for all.
+To develop collaborative learning approaches which build staff capacity to deliver high quality literacy learning experiences for all.

-* Directly support practitioners to develop their knowledge, understanding and application of research informed pedagogy which is proven to improve outcomes for children and young people.
+- Directly support practitioners to develop their knowledge, understanding and application of research informed pedagogy which is proven to improve outcomes for children and young people.

 How will we take our work forward?

-Developing teachers’ professional judgement of achievement of a level in reading.
-Led by Carol Turnbull – Falkirk Council
+- Developing teachers’ professional judgement of achievement of a level in reading.
+Led by Carol Turnbull, Falkirk Council.

-Building a reading culture in our schools.
-Led by Jacqui Burns – Stirling Council
+- Building a reading culture in our schools.
+Led by Jacqui Burns, Stirling Council.

-Building skills in early vocabulary development.
-Led by Catherine Thomas – West Lothian Council
+- Building skills in early vocabulary development.
+Led by Catherine Thomas, West Lothian Council.